Tech Tips for Streaming Events

 In this example, we purchased tickets to David Mitchell’s event, so we’re going to return to his event page at lectures.org/event/david-mitchell-online/ to watch his event.

 Step 3 – Enter in Your Digital Access Password

 In the space immediately below the event title and date, you’ll see the section titled “Stream Lecture.”
 Enter the password where prompted—and please note, SAL passwords are all lowercase, and the password is case sensitive—so make sure you don’t have caps lock on!

-The box where you enter your password will not be available until 7:00 p.m.
-(PST)—if you try to access the page before 7:00, you’ll need to refresh your web page once 7:00 p.m. rolls around in order for the password box to appear.
-The event will begin at 7:30 p.m., but you’ll be able to test your video and audio connection before that by watching our pre-event video.
+The box where you enter your password will not be available until 30 minutes before your event is scheduled to begin—if you try to access the page before then, you’ll need to refresh your web page once the right time rolls around in order for the password box to appear.
+The event will not begin until its scheduled time (typically 7:30 p.m. for pre-recorded shows and 6:00 p.m. for live shows), but you’ll be able to test your video and audio connection before that by watching our pre-event video.

-If it’s after 7:00 p.m.
-(PST), and the space to enter your password has still not appeared for you, your web browser is storing an old version of the page.
+If it’s after 30 minutes before your event begins, and the space to enter your password has still not appeared for you, your web browser is storing an old version of the page.
 Fix the problem by clearing your cache—follow the steps on this webpage for your specific browser and device.

 Step 4—Optimize Your Viewing Experience

 Once you have access to your video, make sure you get the best experience possible!
 To view the highest video resolution, select the “Settings” gear icon and adjust the resolution to 1080.
 Maximize or minimize the video by clicking the “full screen” icon on the lower righthand corner at any time.